October is ending, November's on its way.

 Quantum Charlie

-a man's mind bounced around
+there was a TV show.a man's mind bounced around

 in past tenses, like a fly in a window,